Sebastian1981/Time_Series_Sales_Prediction/README.md

         src="images/results_1.png"
         alt="Fashion MNIST sprite"  width="1000">
   </td></tr>
+    <tr><td align="center">
+    <b>Figure 1.
+Historical sales data and future sales estimates derived by applying the additive regression model developed by facebook.
+  </td></tr>
 </table>

 Applying facebook-prophet model also gives insight into the trend, the effects of hollidays, the day of the week and the month, as depicted below.
+Please note that these components affect the sales significantly.

 <table>
   <tr><td>
     <img
         src="images/results_2.png"
         alt="Fashion MNIST sprite"  width="1000">
+  </td></tr>
+  <tr><td align="center">
+    <b>Figure 2.
+Trend and effect sizes for holidays, weekdays and months in units of sales estimated by facebook´s prophet additive regression model.
   </td></tr>
 </table>